nicnosis/iu-courses/sp19/pro/pro-syllabus.md

 ```

 ## Objectives
-After completing this course, students will be able to:
+Students who complete this course will:

+ * Understand and apply object-oriented programming _(functions, variables, arrays, control flow, iteration, objects)_
+ * Create procedurally-generated graphics and other assets _(e.g. textures, level design)_
+ * Gain familiarity of procedural algorithms _(e.g., Perlin noise)_
+ * Understand, apply, and visualize algorithms _(e.g. random number generation)_
+ * Learn tools for rendering in both 2D and 3D
+ * Represent real-world models _(e.g., physics, gravity)_ programmatically

 ## Structure
-### Unit One: p5.js
+### Unit One: Abstraction (p5.js)
+In this unit, students will use p5.js, a JavaScript library, to learn the basics of object-oriented programming.
+Students will create artwork that is dynamic, interactive, and procedurally-generated.
+Artwork in this unit will be abstract and exploratory.

-### Unit Two:
+### Unit Two: Representation (Houdini)
+In this unit, students will use Houdini (and other tools if desired) to create 3D graphics.
+Having developed an understanding of how procedural generation works, students can use tools to automate the process.
+Artwork in this unit is generally more 'realistic' and representational.

 ## Work
 ### Use of Class Time
 This class is project-driven, and demands consistent effort inside and outside of the classroom.
 Classes are intended to be variable and may feature lectures, tutorials, in-class exercises, discussions and lab time.
 An effort is made to create a more interactive and less passive experience for students.

-### Projects (1 pts.)
+### Projects (55 pts.)
+This class features four large-scale projects.

+ * Project 1 focuses on understanding programming principles
+ * Project 2 focuses on creating interactivity with p5.js
+ * Project 3 focuses on gaining familiarity with Houdini
+ * Project 4 allows the student to integrate all of their knowledge from the semester into a culminating final project.

-### Homework (1 pts.)
+### Homework (20 pts.)
 This class has homework assignments designed to test and reinforce knowledge from class.
 Homework assignments typically involve a shorter or less involved coding task.

 ### Quizzes and Participation (20 pts.)
 A quiz consists of either (a) an unannounced quiz or (b) an in-class lab activity.
-Quizzes are designed to ensure that students are completing their readings, Codecademy work, and following along with in-class coding activities.
+Quizzes are designed to ensure that students are completing their readings, preparing properly, and following along with in-class coding activities.

 Participation is an important element of this class.
 Being present (physically and mentally) will give you a better experience.